Precision radiotherapy

 At GenesisCare, we provide specialist cancer care to thousands of people worldwide.
 We offer cutting-edge, innovative cancer treatments that are clinically proven to be safe and effective.

 Stereotactic ablative radiotherapy (SABR) is a highly targeted radiation treatment that can be used to destroy tumours in just a few clinic visits.
 The MRIdian is the latest type of radiotherapy machine capable of providing SABR and it allows the treatment team to see and adjust for tumour movement during treatment using magnetic resonance imaging (MRI).
-This makes MR guided SABR a very safe and precise way to treat tumours of the liver.
+This makes MRI-guided SABR a very safe and precise way to treat tumours of the liver.
 This ground-breaking and proven approach is now available at GenesisCare.

-Benefits of the MRIdian for liver cancer
+Benefits of the MR Linac for liver cancer

 See with greater accuracy